brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 Now creating the graphic that puts it all together.
 I chose to not show average errors when predictions are 1,2,3 ...
 60 minutes separately.
-1. because the trend is the same and 2. it's messy.
+Firstly because the trend is the same and secondly because it's messy.
 So I averaged together the median errors for predictions of 5,6,7,8,9 minutes in one goup and 10,11,12,13,14 minutes in a separate group.